 Unfortunately, at the height of her success, Earley was diagnosed with a rare genetic connective tissue disorder called Ehlers-Danlos Syndrome.
 Ehlers-Danlos syndrome (EDS) causes faulty and weak collagen, which is essentially the "glue" that holds the entire body together.
 After almost having lost her life due to complications from her Ehlers Danlos Syndrome, Earley was then forced to take an unwanted hiatus from her art and spent the next several years having many corrective surgeries.
 Throughout that extremely difficult time, Earley remained active on social media, raising awareness for Ehlers-Danlos syndrome and giving strength and inspiration to those in similar situations.

-Although Ehlers-Danlos syndrome is a life-long, chronic degenerative disorder with no cure or treatment, Earley still remains optimistic and more determined than ever in hopes that she will paint again one day.
+Although there is no cure for Ehlers-Danlos Syndrome, Earley still remains optimistic and more determined than ever in hopes that she will fully return to the art world.
 She is currently doing everything she possibly can to help improve her condition with the help of a special team of doctors at the Mayo Clinic in Jacksonville, Florida and is also planning on writing a book about her unique life story in hopes to inspire others.
 With her never-ending fighting spirit, Earley's strength and determination continues to be an inspiration for others.
 Her fans and the art world patiently await her return.

 2014 "Laments and Lullabies" Solo Show, Opera Gallery, London, England